 Nikolas is HEEN member since 2017, research assistant at the Institute for Energy and Competition Law (EWeRK) and doctoral candidate (Dr. iur.) as well as lecturer at Humboldt University Law School.
 Prior to that he was a research assistant at Freshfields Bruckhaus Deringer in Berlin, German tutor at HUFS in Seoul and a student assistant at Wuerzburg University.
 He holds a law degree (1.
 Staatsexamen) from Wuerzburg University and did a nine months research stay at Hankuk University of Foreign Studies at Seoul (Rep. Korea) in 2015.

 Olga is currently searching for new opportunities.
 Before she worked at the German Institute for International and Security Affairs (SWP) supporting the organization of an international conference.
-In 2017 she was a fellow of the International Parliamentary Scholarship (IPS) of the German Bundestag and worked several months with the office of a Member of the German Bundestag Frank Schwabe, at that time the rapporteur of the Social-Democratic-Party Parliamentary Group on climate policy.
+In 2017 she was a fellow of the International Parliamentary Scholarship (IPS) of the German Bundestag and worked on climate policy with MP Frank Schwabe.
 Prior to this, Olga was an energy policy intern at SMA Solar Technology AG, a solar energy equipment supplier, and at VNG – Verbundnetz Gas AG, a natural gas wholesaler and importer.
 She also interned at a German oil and natural gas producing company, organizing trainings for managers from Russia, and worked as a student assistant for a natural gas storage operator.
 Her academic background is in the field of international relations and global political economy.
 Olga is an alumna of Studienkolleg zu Berlin, a joint program of the German National Merit Foundation and the Hertie Foundation.

 Paul F. Langer